-Most trustees and governors have a day job – so the work of reading reports, agendas and studying data has to be done outside of the usual 9 to 5.
-Busy modern lives mean that even at 8 pm people might be otherwise engaged with events, board meetings or activities.
+Most trustees and governors have a day job – so the work of reading reports and agendas has to be done outside of the usual 9 to 5.
+Busy modern lives mean that even at 8 o clock in the evening people might be doing other things or involved in other activities.
 This leaves many governors and trustees ‘burning the midnight oil’.

 These members are perhaps the night owls of the governance world.
 However we have some equally impressive larks.
 The same data shows we had 75 members on their GovernorHub school board pages at 5 am on Monday 11th December – let’s hope it wasn’t the same lot as the night before and that our members are definitely getting the recommended eight hours of sleep a night!